 Are Chains Allowed for Fall Protection on Ladderways?

-With the update to OSHA's Walking/Working Surface rule last year, there has been a focus on the change in requirements for the use of ladder cages versus ladder safety devices (our article on the topic can be found here).
+With the update to OSHA's Walking/Working Surface rule last year, there has been a focus on the change in requirements for the use of ladder cages versus ladder safety devices.
 While this is important to understand, there was another significant change that did not receive as much attention.
 Simply put, chains, once a viable option for protection of ladder access, are no longer allowed by OSHA.

 We’ve already published many articles on the danger of using chains as protection – from weak plastic chains to S-hooks that could come loose, to workers failing to re-hook them, or even unhooked chains being a tripping hazard near a roof or platform edge.
 For those reasons and more, chains always posed some danger as a fall solution.

 Becoming more aware of these hazards, OSHA made a specific change in the Walking/Working Surface rule that specifically prohibited chains in this function.
 Though OSHA never addressed the use of chains in the code, they were accepted as a legal means of fall protection in a couple of Letters of Interpretations.
-This change essentially negated these Letters of Interpretation, now requiring a self-closing safety gate in its stead.
+This change essentially negated these Letters of Interpretation, now requiring a self-closing safety gate instead.